 · Developing a more sophisticated and effective communications strategy to increase understanding and support for carbon capture among policymakers, critical constituencies and the public; and

 · Advancing a robust, comprehensive policy agenda for the new Congress and states that builds on the passage of 45Q and puts carbon capture on a level playing field with other low and zero-carbon technologies.

-CO2NNECT 2019 will be held at the famous Jackson Lake Lodge, a former Rockefeller family estate in Grand Teton National Park where the U.S. Federal Reserve holds its annual August retreat.
+CO2NNECT 2019 will be held at the famous Jackson Lake Lodge, a former Rockefeller family estate in Grand Teton National Park where the U.S. Federal Reserve holds its annual August retreat May 20-22, 2019.
 Attendance is by invitation only.